Phippsburg, Colorado

 Phippsburg is a census-designated place (CDP) and a post office in and governed by Routt County, Colorado, United States.
+The population was 234 at the 2020 census.
 The CDP is a part of the Steamboat Springs, CO Micropolitan Statistical Area.

-Description

 The Phippsburg post office has the ZIP Code 80469 (post office boxes).
-At the United States Census 2010, the population of the Phippsburg CDP was 204, while the population of the 80469 ZIP Code Tabulation Area was 337 including adjacent areas.

 History

 The Phippsburg post office has been in operation since 1909.
 The community was named after Lawrence C. Phipps, a Colorado legislator.

 Geography

 The Phippsburg CDP has an area of 3.072 km2, all land.